madd-games/glidix/README.md

 ## Hardware Support

  * Basic hardware: PCI, VGA text mode, PIT, APIC (including timer).
 This is implemented in the kernel itself; all the things below are implemented as separate modules.
- * Storage devices: IDE and AHCI; IDE seems to break when writing.
+ * Storage devices: IDE and AHCI; IDE is incomplete.
  * Graphics: BGA.
 Hardware acceleration for various cards is planned.
  * Input devices: PS/2 mouse and keyboard
  * Ethernet cards: NE2000 (promiscous only), Intel 8254x (*PRO/1000 MT Desktop*, and *T/MT Server*), and broken support for VirtIO net.